Danica McKellar: Later acting career

-McKellar has said that she found it "difficult" to move from being a child actress to an adult actress.
+McKellar said that she found it "difficult" to move from being a child actress to an adult actress.
 Since leaving The Wonder Years, McKellar has had several guest roles in television series (including one with former co-star Fred Savage on Working), and has written and directed two short films.
 She appeared in two Lifetime films in the Moment of Truth series, playing Kristin Guthrie in 1994's Cradle of Conspiracy and Annie Mills Carman in 1996's Justice for Annie.
 She briefly returned to regular television with a recurring role in the 2002–03 season of The West Wing, portraying Elsie Snuffin, the half-sister and assistant of Deputy White House Communications Director Will Bailey.

 McKellar was featured in the video for Debbie Gibson's eighth single from the Electric Youth album, "No More Rhyme", which was released in 1989.
 She plays the cello in the beginning of the video.
 McKellar appeared in lingerie in the July 2005 edition of Stuff magazine after readers voted her the 1990s star they would most like to see in lingerie.
-McKellar explained that she agreed to the shoot in part to obtain "grittier roles".
+She explained that she agreed to the shoot in part to obtain "grittier roles".
 In 2006, McKellar starred in a Lifetime film and web-based series titled Inspector Mom about a mother who solves mysteries.

-On the August 1, 2007, edition of the Don and Mike Show, a WJFK-FM radio program out of Washington, D.C., McKellar announced that the producers of How I Met Your Mother were planning to bring her back for a recurring role (she guest-starred on the show in late 2005 in "The Pineapple Incident" and again in early 2007 in "Third Wheel").
-She also made an appearance on the show The Big Bang Theory, in the episode "The Psychic Vortex".
+On the August 1, 2007, edition of the Don and Mike Show, a WJFK-FM radio program in Washington D.C., McKellar announced that the producers of How I Met Your Mother were planning to bring her back for a recurring role (she guest-starred on the show in late 2005 in "The Pineapple Incident" and again in early 2007 in "Third Wheel").
+She made an appearance on the show The Big Bang Theory, in the episode "The Psychic Vortex".
 In 2008, she starred in Heatstroke, a Sci-Fi Channel film about searching for alien life on Earth, and in 2009 she was one of the stars commenting on the occurrences of the new millennium in VH1's I Love the New Millennium and was the math correspondent for Brink, a program by the Science Channel about technology.
 In 2013, she played Ellen Plainview in Lifetime's reimagining of the 1956 Alfred Hitchcock film The Wrong Man.